livetrails/targetjs/README.md

 *  **Unique computational paradigm:** TargetJS introduces a novel computational model by integrating multiple paradigms: Turing Completeness, the Von Neumann Execution Model, and Functional Programming.
 This results in:

    * Deterministic Execution Flow: Targets execute based on their activation order, initially following their order in the code.
-They run in sequence as part of the task processing cycle.
+They run in sequence as part of the framework execution cycle.
 Everything in TargetJS is synchronous, and targets cannot be called directly.
    * Powerful Functional Pipeline: Targets can be structured as a functional pipeline with enhanced capabilities.

 *   **Easy Integration:** Can be used as a library within existing projects.